Mastering the Breath

 “Mastering the Breath,” is the fifth class in a five-part series on the Breath hosted by Abdi Assadi and Pernilla Burke.

-I used to believe that transformation came in grand, earth-shattering moments—those rare flashes of clarity where everything suddenly made sense.
-But over the years, I’ve realized that the real transformation happens in the quiet spaces, the pauses between thoughts, the stillness in the breath.
+I used to believe that transformation came through grand, earth shattering moments, those rare flashes of clarity when everything suddenly made sense.
+Over the years, I have come to see that real transformation happens in quieter ways.
+It lives in the spaces between thoughts, in the pauses, and in the stillness of the breath.
 The way we breathe is the way we live.
-Shallow and rushed?
-That’s how we move through our days.
-Deep and intentional?
-That’s how we anchor into presence.
+When the breath is shallow and rushed, that same quality often shapes our days.
+When the breath is deep and intentional, we begin to anchor into presence.
 Breath is life.
-It’s the first thing we do when we enter this world and the last thing we do when we leave it.
-But in between, how often do we truly pay attention?
-We carry so much within us—grief, stress, tension—without ever realizing that the key to release, to true healing, is right there… in the exhale.
+It is the first thing we do when we enter this world and the last thing we do when we leave it.
+And yet, in between, how often do we truly pay attention?
+We carry so much within us, grief, stress, tension, without realizing that the key to release and genuine healing is already there, in the exhale.

 In this conversation, we explore the power of breath with a master of the craft.
-We explore the ancient wisdom of breathing techniques, the often-overlooked magic of exhalation, and how integrating breathwork into daily life can be the simplest yet most profound shift towards presence, peace, and connection.
+We reflect on the ancient wisdom behind breathing techniques, the often overlooked intelligence of exhalation, and how integrating breathwork into daily life can become one of the simplest and most profound shifts toward presence, peace, and connection.

 Essential Breathing Techniques: Unlocking the Body’s Innate Intelligence

 For years, I misunderstood breathwork.
-I thought it was just something we did in yoga class—a way to control the body or relax the nervous system.
+I thought it was simply something we did in yoga class, a way to control the body or relax the nervous system.
 But breath is so much more than that.
-It’s a direct line to our subconscious.
-It holds the power to unlock the tightness in our chest, release the traumas stored deep within, and bring us back home to ourselves.
-There are many techniques, but the simplest ones are often the most powerful.
+It is a direct line to the subconscious.
+It holds the power to soften the tightness in our chest, release trauma held deep within the body, and guide us back home to ourselves.
+There are many techniques, but often the simplest ones carry the greatest power.

 • Diaphragmatic breathing: Most of us breathe shallowly, high in the chest, triggering stress responses.
 Breathing deep into the belly tells the body, “You’re safe.
 You can let go.”